mariekeengel/2020-ws_dome/slides.md

   * Two or more user groups are necessary

-  * Only applicable to businesses platforms
+  * Only applicable to businesses platforms (that have two groups)

   ---

-  MODEL UBER
+  IMAGE UBER

   ---

 ## Examples of Network Effects

 __Facebook__: